Hazardous-Area/fiddlesticks/README.md

 than the one an adversary must do, without such a guess, but in posession of a stolen password protected file[^0].

+### Warning
+Strictly speaking, Fiddlesticks is a password-protected file recovery tool.
+Use it to get your files back.
+But once you've found a password that protected those files via Fiddlesticks (or any third party tool) it should not be used again.
+Anywhere else it is also used, the password should be reset (or the files re-encrypted with a different one).
+By default, Fiddlesticks does not print the password it finds (or any candidates) unless `-P` or `-v` is set (or if using `--pipe` with no pipe).

 ### "Back of envelope" sketch 'calculation'
  - Attackers targetting a truly[^0] random password, must try up to `2**N` candidate passwords (for each bit length `N` being considered).